 John Quinn, Partner, Kaplan, Hecker & Finn LLP

 David Vincent, Chief Program Officer, Sage Advocacy & Services for LGBT Elders

 Gary Vizioli, Relationship Manager, Community Lending & Investment, Wells Fargo

 Breakout Discussion #2: Bad Education: Toward the Abolition of LGBTQ Conversion Therapy (Breakout)

 “Once you enter the group, you’ll be well on your way to recovery.”
 So, in a disturbingly sanctimonious tone, declares John Smid, the main antagonist of Garrard Conley’s Boy Erased: A Memoir, a riveting account of the author’s ill-fated journey through sexual orientation conversion therapy.
 Like Conley, nearly 700,000 Americans between the ages of 18-59 have been subjected to conversion therapy in their lifetime.
 Even more alarming, an estimated 20,000 LGBTQ youth (ages 13-17) have had to endure this controversial practice at the behest of a spiritual or religious advisor.
-Despite explicit disavowal from the American Psychiatric Association, and an equally forceful stance from President Barack Obama, only nine states currently ban “reparative therapy” as a profoundly destructive and fraudulent practice.
+Despite explicit disavowal from the American Psychiatric Association, and an equally forceful stance from President Barack Obama, “reparative therapy” is still not universally recognized as a profoundly destructive and fraudulent practice.
 This session raises awareness around “ex-gay therapy” in America.
 Attendees are invited to take an active role in curtailing the harmful impact of this controversial treatment on the LGBTQ community.

 Sam Brinton, Head of Advocacy and Government Affairs, The Trevor Project

 Dr. Jack Drescher, Distinguished Fellow, American Psychiatric Association